camunda-community-hub/camunda-7-to-8-migration/cawemo-to-web-modeler-migration/README.md

 C7 Element templates (catalog files) can't be migrated automatically, since Web Modeler does only support C8 element templates.
 You have to migrate these files manually.
 [Read here](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/element-templates/defining-templates/) for more info on element templates.

-**Milestones**
+**Milestones (supported by Go)**

-Milestones of your files can't be migrated.
-If you need older versions of your files, make sure to manually download these from the history view, or to screenshot the history log.
+Only the Go scipt can migrate milestones of your files.
+If you cannot use go and want older versions of your files, make sure to manually download these from the history view, or to screenshot the history log.

 **Comments**